-After a long school year, summer vacation is finally here!
+After a long school year, summer vacation is coming up soon!
 We can’t help but feel our kids’ excitement.
 For us parents, though, summer vacation means work, schedule changes and increased childcare.
 For divorced parents, that can require extra cooperation and flexibility from all parties.
 Sharing custody is never easy, but during the summer months, there are additional opportunities for issues to arise.
 Here are some tips on how to avoid conflicts, ensure smooth communication and guarantee a fun, relaxing summer for your kids.

 - Treat your co-parent in a manner you would like to be treated.
 Good co-parenting relationships require good communication and reasonable flexibility on both sides.
 (Yes, I know it’s not always easy.)
 If you require some flexibility for your vacation plans with your children, ask your co-parent for more time or flexible dates.
 Although they are only required to abide by the terms of the Parenting Plan, your co-parent is more apt to agree if you ask in a pleasant way and show your willingness to cooperate.